Get our latest essays, archival selections, reading lists, and exclusive content delivered straight to your inbox.

 In fiction, in art, we find a space between the real and the impossible where we may rehearse evils—a space where we can recognize ourselves in our doubles and be recognized by others.
 Ambivalence, it turns out, is a path to a place where the mind can roam free, safe from reality, studying itself and the world it occupies by studying other minds and worlds.
 “We are double in ourselves,” Montaigne wrote, “we believe what we disbelieve, and we cannot rid ourselves of what we condemn.”
 We are not fine.
 Yet here we are.

-Oded Na'aman received his PhD in Philosophy from Harvard University and is currently a Postdoctoral Fellow at the McCoy Family Center for Ethics in Society at Stanford University.
-He is a longtime member of Breaking the Silence, an Israeli organization of veterans who collect testimonies of Israeli soldiers' from the Occupied Palestinian Territories.
-His essays and works of fiction appeared in Haaretz, Alaxon, Ma'ayan, The Guardian, The Nation, Le Monde, Huffington Post, Foreign Affairs, and The Point.
-His 2014 Boston Review essay, "The Possibility of Self Sacrifice," was noted in The Best American Essays.
+Oded Na’aman is a fellow at the Martin Buber Society of Fellows and, starting in 2022, Assistant Professor of Philosophy at the Hebrew University of Jerusalem.
+He is a longtime member of Breaking the Silence, an Israeli organization of veterans who collect testimonies of Israeli soldiers’ from the Occupied Palestinian Territories.
+His essays and works of fiction appeared in Haaretz, Alaxon, Ma’ayan, the Guardian, the Nation, Le Monde, Huffington Post, Foreign Affairs, and The Point.
+His 2014 Boston Review essay “The Possibility of Self Sacrifice” was noted in Best American Essays.

 …we need your help.
 Confronting the many challenges of COVID-19—from the medical to the economic, the social to the political—demands all the moral and deliberative clarity we can muster.
 In Thinking in a Pandemic, we’ve organized the latest arguments from doctors and epidemiologists, philosophers and economists, legal scholars and historians, activists and citizens, as they think not just through this moment but beyond it.
 While much remains uncertain, Boston Review’s responsibility to public reason is sure.
 That’s why you’ll never see a paywall or ads.
 It also means that we rely on you, our readers, for support.
 If you like what you read here, pledge your contribution to keep it free for everyone by making a tax-deductible donation.